k0retux/fuddly/docs/source/data_model.rst

   the separator will be always generated even if the subnodes it separates are not generated because their evaluated quantity is 0.

+optional_tail
+  Used optionally within a *separator descriptor*.
+Relevant when `always` is True.
+  If set to `True` then when subnodes at the tail are not generated, separators are considered to be optional.
+  Therefore separators could be omitted at the tail when the non-terminal node will be resolved.
+  This is enforced when :attr:`fuddly.framework.node.NonTermCusto.SepDelOptionalTail` is set.

 encoder
   If specified, an encoder instance should be provided.
 The *encoding* will be applied